I Am Kandy

 V.S.
 Alagan

-V.S Alagan, the Hindu keeper of a Catholic cemetery, shares his knowledge of the graves of different faiths.
+V.S.
+Alagan, the Hindu keeper of a Catholic cemetery, reflects on his life among the graves and the burial customs of different faiths.

 Interview language: සිංහල